 30 Percent of Rehab Hospital Patients Suffer Harm

-Posted on behalf of The Bell Law Firm, PLLC on Jul 22, 2016 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on Jul 22, 2016 in Medical Malpractice

 A government report found that nearly 30 percent of people on Medicare who spent time at an inpatient rehab facility suffered medication errors , hospital-acquired infections or other care-related harm.

 The report from the Department of Health and Human Services' (HHS) Office of Inspector General (OIG) found that nearly half of these adverse events could have been prevented.
 The adverse events were related to substandard treatment and insufficient monitoring of patients, according to doctors.